openstack/openstacksdk/doc/source/contributor/layout.rst

 service's ``Proxy`` exists in ``openstack/compute/v2/_proxy.py``.

-The :class:`~openstack.proxy.Proxy` class is based on :class:`~openstack._adapter.OpenStackSDKAdapter` which is in turn based on :class:`~keystoneauth1.adapter.Adapter`.
+The :class:`~openstack.proxy.Proxy` class is based on :class:`~keystoneauth1.adapter.Adapter`.

 .. autoclass:: openstack.proxy.Proxy
    :members:
-   :show-inheritance:

-.. autoclass:: openstack._adapter.OpenStackSDKAdapter
-   :members:
-   :inherited-members:
    :show-inheritance:

 Each service's ``Proxy`` provides a higher-level interface for users to work